Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-When prostate cancer is confined to the prostate or has only spread to nearby areas, it is called early-stage prostate cancer.
-It’s also called localized prostate cancer.
-Your doctor may suggest one or more of these treatments if you have localized prostate cancer.
+Treatment choices for a man with prostate cancer depend on several things.
+These include his age and overall health, size and location of the cancer, the results of lab tests, and the stage of the cancer.
+When prostate cancer is only in the prostate or has only spread to nearby areas, it is called early-stage prostate cancer.
+It’s also called localized or local prostate cancer.
+Your health care provider may advise 1 or more of these treatments if you have early-stage prostate cancer.

-Watchful waiting (also known as active surveillance or expectant management).
-The goal of watchful waiting is to monitor or check cancer that is growing very slowly and will not likely do any harm for a long time, if ever.
-Sometimes the treatments for prostate cancer can cause more harm than living with the disease.
-This may be a strategy for you as long as the cancer seems to be: (1) localized to the prostate, (2) not bothersome, and (3) not likely to shorten your life.
-Other treatments, such as surgery, radiation therapy, or hormone therapy, may be considered if at some point it becomes clear that the cancer is growing or if it begins to cause symptoms.
+The goal of active surveillance is to watch a cancer that is growing very slowly and will not likely do any harm for a long time, if ever.
+Active surveillance is done because the treatments for prostate cancer can cause more harm than living with the disease.
+This may be a strategy for you if your cancer is only in the prostate, does not cause symptoms, and is not likely to shorten your life.
+If the cancer is growing or begins to cause symptoms, treatment such as surgery or radiation therapy may be done at that point.

-Surgery.
-The main goal of surgery is to cure you of prostate cancer by removing the tumors.
-This requires removing your prostate and possibly the surrounding tissue and lymph nodes.
-This operation is known as a prostatectomy.
-When the cancer cannot be surgically removed, your doctor may suggest other surgical procedures, such as transurethral resection of the prostate (TURP), to ease symptoms.
+The main goal of surgery is to cure you of prostate cancer by removing the cancer cells.
+The surgery removes the prostate.
+Nearby tissues and lymph nodes may also be removed.
+This surgery is known as a prostatectomy.
+If the cancer can’t be removed with this type of surgery, your health care provider may advise other surgery to ease symptoms.
+One example is a transurethral resection of the prostate, or TURP.

-Cryotherapy.
 This treatment is also called cryosurgery.
 The goal of cryotherapy is to freeze the cancer cells before they have a chance to spread.
-The doctor freezes them by making a tiny incision and inserting a probe into the prostate that sends nitrogen to freeze the cancer cells.
-Most doctors still consider this experimental as a first treatment for prostate cancer.
+The health care provider freezes them by making a tiny incision and inserting a probe into the prostate.
+The probe sends liquid nitrogen into the prostate to freeze the cancer cells.
+This is not a common first treatment for prostate cancer.

-Radiation therapy.
-There are two ways to get radiation.
-You may have a machine direct radiation from the outside of your body.
-This is called external radiation or XRT.
-Or you may receive it internally with the use of tiny radioactive seeds your doctor places into your prostate using thin, hollow needles.
+Radiation therapy uses radioactive beams to kill or shrink cancer cells.
+There are 2 ways to have radiation therapy.
+One way sends radiation to the cancer from a source outside your body.
+For this, a machine sends a beam of radiation to your prostate.
+This is called external beam radiation therapy (EBRT).
+The other type of radiation therapy sends radiation to the cancer from a source inside your body.
+For this, tiny radioactive seeds are placed into your prostate using thin, hollow needles.
 Internal radiation is also called brachytherapy.
-Local treatments may include XRT alone, brachytherapy alone, or the two of them together.
-The goal of radiation is to kill or shrink cancer cells.
-If the cancer has spread to areas near the prostate, you may also have hormonal therapy along with the radiation.
+Early-stage prostate cancer treatment may include EBRT alone, brachytherapy alone, or the 2 of them together.
+If your cancer is high-risk and may have spread to areas near the prostate, you may also have hormone therapy along with the radiation.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR